 Order of Frames – Don’t assume that everyone sees the first frame and don’t assume that visitors will still be there when the carousel starts over.
 As a result, your highest priority content might be missed by a large portion of visitors.

 Speed – The actual speed that your carousel rotates is dependent upon a number of factors that are out of your control (e.g. processor speed, memory, bandwidth) but you might see some interesting results when you try speeding up or slowing down the relative speed of your carousel.
-Consider testing the duration of each frame as well as the speed of transitions between frames.
+Consider A/B testing the duration of each frame as well as the speed of transitions between frames.

 Navigation – Not unlike the rest of your site, your carousel needs clear and consistent navigation.
-At a minimum, test the location and design of your play, pause and replay buttons.
+At a minimum, A/B test the location and design of your play, pause and replay buttons.

 Measures of Success – Carousels are often considered a “black hole” when it comes to tracking within most analytics products, but you really should be measuring as many of the following as possible: